Dreller/GenericLoginForm/README.md

 A generic PHP login form and easy to setup.
 You can add this code to your website(s), so you don't have to re-build a login process for each of your projects, over and over again.
 My code works by itself: it doesn't depend on Composer or any other complex framework.
 You take the code and it works right away.

+This tool will fits your needs, with many parameters you can control, and also, it will adapt to your existent database.
+Want more?
+Just submit an issue, I will be happy to add more features!

 ## Requirements
 - Use of MySQL Database
 - PHP 7.1.19 (not tested with other versions)